Flank/flank-dashboard/readme.md

 [Shell Words](shell_words) is a package that provides tools for parsing the command-line strings.

 ### Features
-- Allows parsing shell commands into words for both Windows and POSIX depending on the underlying OS (using `split` function).
+- Parsing shell commands into words for both Windows and POSIX depending on the underlying OS (using `split` function).

 <details>
   <summary>Usage example</summary>